gkapfham/www.gregorykapfhammer-old.com/research/papers.md

 <!-- Include header image -->
 {% include _popovers/image_reference.html image="10600355815_18896130aa_z.jpg" content="<a title='window detail bethlemi' href='https://flickr.com/photos/56938735@N03/10600355815'>flickr photo</a> by <a href='https://flickr.com/people/56938735@N03'>rost8668</a> shared under a <a href='https://creativecommons.org/licenses/by-sa/2.0/'>CC (BY-SA) license</a>" label="CC (BY-SA)" %}

+{% comment %} Only generate the list of papers when requested or for a production build {% endcomment %}
+{% if jekyll.environment == 'production' or jekyll.environment == 'papers' %}

 {% comment %} display all of the research papers that are not edited volumes and published conference or journal papers {% endcomment %}
 ## Research Papers
 {% bibliography --query @article[keywords!=edit] && @inproceedings && @incollection %}